 I love to learn.
-After completing my Bachelor’s of Fine Arts, I shifted to the study of communications, earning an MA from Concordia University in Montreal and a PhD from the University of Calgary.
+After completing my Bachelor’s of Fine Arts, I shifted to the study of communication, earning an MA from Concordia University in Montreal and a PhD from the University of Calgary.
 More recently, I have taken courses on accessibility issues and the Accessibility for Ontarians with Disabilities Act (AODA) through Ryerson University, and a number of applied workshops in social media, WordPress and podcasting.

 I am fascinated by language and fluently trilingual (English, French and Spanish).
 I am currently learning Anishinaabemowin and pursuing a personal research and writing project on bilingualism in Canada.
 In my free time, I enjoy swimming, walking, camping, music from the 70s and anything having to do with food.